 First things first: When a patient attends therapy as part of a work injury-recovery program, it’s important to establish where and how the incident occurred.
 As this resource from AAPC mentions, patients may not always divulge the deets of their injuries.
 And if a patient neglects to tell you a particular injury was work-related, your biller may end up sending that patient’s claims to his or her primary insurance.
 If that happens, it’s up to you to return any reimbursement to the insurer and rebill the workers’ comp payer.
-Additionally, as the APTA advises here, “You need to verify the name of the adjuster, claim number, date of injury, and the body part that relates to the claim.
+Additionally, as the APTA advises in this FAQ, “You need to verify the name of the adjuster, claim number, date of injury, and the body part that relates to the claim.
 Many carriers require that the ‘approved diagnosis’ is included on your claims.
 Make sure the therapist knows what the approved diagnosis is.”

 2. Know your state’s guidelines.

 As in many other areas of practice, the guidelines for billing for workers’ compensation claims vary from state to state.
 While it may seem like a lot of work, getting familiar with your state’s workers’ compensation laws will not only ensure better, faster reimbursement, but also keep you out of legal hot water.
 That said, no matter where you’re located, you’re always beholden to HIPAA regulations.
 So, make sure you strictly adhere to all privacy rules—and never bill a patient’s employer for the treatment of non-work-related injuries and illnesses.

 3. Obtain a hard copy of the authorization from the adjuster.